Story Elements- Teaching Tips

 Another use for Post-its!
 Have students write the problem and solution on a Post-it note before they start answering their text-dependent questions.
 This always helps to solidify the difference between the challenge and how the character responds.

-Students will roll this dice and answer the story element prompt that is shown.
+Students will roll these dice and answer the story element prompt that is shown.
 This is a fun way to get your kids thinking about story elements without writing and answering written questions.

+For hands-on printables, there are so many options in my RL.3 units.
 Use interactive notebooks during small group, centers, or guided reading for an engaging activity.
-You can use the flip flap pieces for a chapter in a book, a picture book, or a short passage.
+You can use the flip-flap pieces for a chapter in a book, a picture book, or a short passage.
+Students can use the task cards or comprehension passages during independent reading time!

 Make it even more engaging with digital…

-On top of your units that include lesson plans, passages, graphic organizers to use with any texts, you can also add in digital activities.
+On top of your units that include lesson plans, passages, and graphic organizers to use with any text, you can also add in digital activities.
 These drag-and-drop, match-up, or type-it-in activities are so engaging for students to practice!

 Link: Story Elements Digital